os-migrate/os-migrate/docs/src/devel/contributing-code.rst

 ``DOCUMENTATION`` constant where you must provide standard documentation on what the module does and an example of how you would use it in a playbook.

+Each new role must have a ``README.md`` file as a requirement for Ansible Galaxy publishing.